radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 - USB Connection to host computer, LED blink on Midi activity
 - Multiple STM32 boards may be deployed to ease wiring
 - Scanning for MAudio Keystation 61 Keyboard or 32 note pedalboard
-- 8 ADC inputs for expression pedals when scanning a pedalboard
+- Up to 8 ADC inputs for expression pedals when scanning a pedalboard
+- Up to 4 ADC inputs when configured for a keyboard without velocity sensing
-- 96 LED illuminated button inputs using external 74HC164 shift registers
+- 40 LED illuminated button inputs using external 74HC164 shift registers
-- One 6 digit LED display (for combination setter & crescendo display)
+- One 6 digit LED display per midi controller (for combination setter & crescendo display)
 - Multiple Liquid Crystal Display modules 16x2 line PCF8574 I2C interface ( 8 per IC type )
-- interface to WS2812 RGB LED string for music stand or pedal illumination
+- Interface to WS2812 RGB LED string for music stand or pedal illumination
 - USB HID (qwerty keyboard) messages for music page turning (Future)
 - Simulated serial interface over USB for viewing/saving configuration in Flash
 - Tested using Arduino V1.8.19 with STM32 extensions under Ubuntu 24.04 X86 & Arm Linux